craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Bible 2.md

 Related articles include [[The Places of Alaturmen]], [[Central Alaturmen]], [[Wildlands]], [[Ranger's Guild]].

 ### Northeast
 The northeast is a temperate forest.
 This is the area that is least separated by its neighbors, and as such, has become a powerful area to control.
-Currently, it is contested by [[The Kingdom of Prosper]] and the [[Northeastern Hobgoblin Territories]].
+Currently, it is contested by [[The Kingdom of Prosper]] and the [[Notes on the Multiverse/Inner/Alaturmen - Prime/People/Non-Nation Entities/Blood Clans/Northeastern Hobgoblin Territories]].

 Related articles include [[Great Fires]], [[Great Northern Forests]], [[King's Common]]